WHMCS/developer-docs/payment-gateways/merchant-gateway.md

-cardstart|string|The card start date (Format: MMYY). cardissuenum|string|The card issue number. cccvv|string|Only available for card holder present initiated payment attempts. clientdetails|array|An array of client details that includes the following indices: firstname, lastname, email, address1, address2, city, state, postcode, country (ISO code), model (an instance of <code class="language-php"><a href="https://classdocs.whmcs.com/">WHMCS/User/Client</a></code>), and phonenumber companyname|string|The Company Name setting in WHMCS. systemurl|string|The URL to the client area of the WHMCS installation.
+cardstart|string|The card start date (Format: MMYY). cardissuenum|string|The card issue number. cccvv|string|Only available for card holder present initiated payment attempts. clientdetails|array|An array of client details that includes the following indices: firstname, lastname, email, address1, address2, city, state, postcode, country (ISO code), model (an instance of `<a href="https://classdocs.whmcs.com/">WHMCS/User/Client</a>`), and phonenumber companyname|string|The Company Name setting in WHMCS. systemurl|string|The URL to the client area of the WHMCS installation.